mCRL2org/mCRL2/doc/sphinx-2/user_manual/tools/release/pbessolve.rst

 LPS that was passed to ``lps2pbes``.
 If the PBES was constructed via ``lts2pbes``, then the evidence is an LTS that is a submodel of the LTS that was passed to ``lts2pbes``.
 The evidence is written to a file named ``<<pbesfile>>.evidence.lps`` or ``<<pbesfile>>.evidence.lts``.
-A different name can be specified using the command line option :option:`--evidence-file`.
+A different name can be specified using the command line option `--evidence-file`.

 A counter example for the "infinitely often enabled then infinitely often taken" property of the ABP protocol can be generated as follows::